 The UK Internal Market Scheme (UKIMS) is a scheme that allows traders to declare their goods ‘not at risk’.

 The scheme is an authorisation for the movement of ‘not at risk’ goods into NI.
-Once the Windsor Framework is fully delivered, UKIMS will provide access to the new ‘green lane’, which means that goods staying in the UK will be freed of unnecessary paperwork, checks and duties, with only ordinary commercial information required.
+Once the Windsor Framework is fully delivered, UKIMS will provide access to the simplified processes for Internal Market Movements (SPIMM), which means that goods staying in the UK will be freed of unnecessary paperwork, checks and duties, with only ordinary commercial information required.

 If you want to join UKIMS you will need to apply online.